 2. Compare life insurance companies and quotes: Start researching different life insurance companies and compare the policy options offered by each one.
 You can also request quotes from a few companies to compare rates.

 3. Fill out an application: Once you’ve chosen a life insurance policy and company, you can fill out an application form and provide any necessary documents.
-The insurer will get in touch with you regarding a medical exam if necessary.
-After you take the medical exam, you’ll just need to wait for approval.
+The insurer will get in touch with you regarding a medical exam, if necessary.
+After you take the medical exam, you’ll just need to wait for the insurer to respond.

 4. Receive coverage: If approved for life insurance, you can start paying premiums and have the coverage you need to help protect your loved ones.